Bachelor of Fine Arts in Socially Engaged Art

 Located within the Undergraduate Studies Program, this degree-track also incorporates a broad range of expertise in the Social Sciences and Humanities (e.g. Critical Race Theory, Gender Studies, Disability History, Alternative Economies, Environmental Justice, etc.).
 This supports students in ethical research design and practice.

-The Undergraduate Studies Faculty is deeply committed to enacting the College’s mission and educational values in its engagement with students.
+The BFA in Socially Engaged Art faculty include practicing artists in theater, music, visual art, and media arts whose work has been performed, shown, and/or produced internationally and are recognized in their fields.
 Faculty members work one-on-one with students as faculty advisors throughout the semester, as well as facilitating group studies, teaching workshops at residency, and acting as second readers to students’ final projects.
 Our faculty is comprised of national and international scholar practitioners with extensive experience supporting students taking charge of their learning.
-Faculty members’ work with students is focused, clear, and rigorous.
+Faculty members’ work with students is creative, responsive, and rigorous.

 At the start of the semester, students attend an intensive eight-day residency in Vermont, followed by 16 weeks of independent work and self-reflection in close collaboration with a faculty advisor and course mentor.
 Goddard pioneered this format nearly a half century ago to meet the needs of adult students with professional, family, and other obligations seeking learning experiences grounded in the real-world.